Vektor (band)

 Vektor is an American technical thrash metal band from Tempe, Arizona (and based in Philadelphia since 2012).
 Their music is heavily themed around scientific, philosophical, futuristic and astronomical topics.

+In 2025, Zahra Huselid of Screen Rant included the band in the site's list of "10 Best Thrash Metal Bands Who Weren't The Big Four".

 History

 Formation and first albums (2002–2011)

 The band was formed under the name Locrian in December 2002 by the front man/guitarist David DiSanto, and a year later they released their first demo, "Nucleus".
 After reforming the band in 2004 under the name Vektor, they became popular in the Phoenix metal scene, with a musical style that mixes technical thrash metal and speed metal with progressive influences.
 In 2006, Vektor released a demo entitled "Demolition", followed by a two track demo "Hunger for Violence" (2007).
 After four years of local and regional performances as the opening act for such national acts as Testament, Hirax, Iced Earth and Municipal Waste, Vektor embarked on a tour, alongside label mates Exmortus, in support of Black Future in December 2009 through January 2010.
 The band subsequently toured the US in June–August 2010 on their own.
 Their first full-length album, Black Future, was released on November 17, 2009, on Heavy Artillery Records.
 The band released its second album, Outer Isolation, on November 22, 2011, on the Heavy Artillery label.
 In 2012, the band signed with Earache Records after the label acquired Heavy Artillery's roster of artists.